Quick Answer — Updated April 2026

 This cost range varies depending on the following factors:

-If you are thinking of taking the DIY approach to moving, you need to consider the costs of hiring a van, goods in transit insurance, fuel cost and suitable packing materials.
-Although this is cheaper than using a removal firm, it would be a far more stressful experience from a logistical sense.
+If you are thinking of taking the DIY approach to moving, you need to consider the costs of hiring a van, goods-in-transit insurance, fuel and suitable packing materials.
+Although this is cheaper than using a removal firm, it is a far more stressful experience from a logistical sense.

-Additionally, you need to ensure you are on top of your household contents insurance, for example, will your policy cover you for the move?
-If it doesn’t, you may have to pay a premium of £20-£30 to get the extra cover you need.
-However, for a fee, removal firms may offer to cover you with their own insurance policy.
+You also need to ensure you are on top of your household contents insurance — for example, will your policy cover you for the move?
+If it doesn't, you may have to pay a premium of £20–£30 to get the extra cover you need.
+Many removal firms offer their own goods-in-transit insurance for an additional fee.

-Mortgage Exit Fee’s are also known as MEAFs.
-This is the charge your pay to your lender for closing the file on your mortgage.
-It is a charge processed when your mortgage balance is cleared.
+Mortgage Exit Fees are also known as MEAFs.
+This is the charge you pay to your lender for closing the file on your mortgage when the balance is cleared on completion.

-You will need to ensure that the fee being charge is the same as the fee set out in your original mortgage contract.
-If you check your fee and it seems unfairly high, then you should visit the Financial Ombudsman service to review the complaint procedure.
+You will need to ensure that the fee being charged is the same as the fee set out in your original mortgage contract.
+If your fee seems unfairly high, you can escalate the matter to the Financial Ombudsman Service via your lender's complaints procedure.

 Early Repayment Charge